nix-community/projects/proposals/stdenv.md

 ## How will you accomplish the work?
 Please provide a list of deliverables with associated effort and cost of each deliverable.

-Goals: Identify changes that have lasting effect after the project is finished.
+We identified changes that will have lasting effect after the project is finished.

 #### Technical